 Honorable Mentions: Lynch at Midfield, Dunn on Defense

-PERRY, N.Y. — With Goucher competing on the national stage for the first time in the 19-year history of its men's lacrosse program, it seemed appropriate that a pair of players from head coach Kyle Hannan's 2010 squad would be recognized as being among the best at their position in the nation.
+PERRY, N.Y. — Two players from head coach Kyle Hannan's 2011 squad were recognized today as being among the best at their positions in the nation.

-The United States Intercollegiate Lacrosse Association today released its All-America teams for 2010 and Matt Lynch (Ivyland, Pa./LaSalle College) and Justin Dunn (Denver, Colo./Mullen) were both on the Division III list as honorable mentions.
-Both players started all 18 games this season as the Gophers went 14-4, captured the Landmark Conference championship and made their inaugural appearance in the NCAA Division III playoffs.
+The United States Intercollegiate Lacrosse Association today released its All-America teams for 2011 and, for the second year in a row, Matt Lynch (Ivyland, Pa./LaSalle College) and Justin Dunn (Denver, Colo./Mullen) were both on the Division III list as honorable mentions.
+Lynch and Dunn started all 17 games this season as the Gophers went 11-6 and reached the finals of the Landmark Conference postseason tournament.

 Lynch and Dunn join goalkeeper Reeves Craig (2003-04-05) and defenseman Chris Webber (2004-05) as the only USILA Division III All-Americans in school history.